- Mental Health

 Let's face it, folks, they may show their willingness to "always be there for us", but in all honesty we might be just burdening them with something that we should be taking care of by ourselves.

 The mention of emotional self-discipline might sound like a ruthless "drill of suppressing" what we feel, while it is actually far from being the case.
-Quite on the contrary, since such a disciplined person is always going proactive and willing to do something about the causes of those lousy emotions, they can squarely face their true feelings, not suppress them, not run away from them.
+Quite on the contrary, since such a disciplined person is always going proactive and willing to do something about the causes of those lousy emotions, they can squarely face their true feelings, not suppress them, not run away from them, and not constantly try to make them someone else's business.

-On the other hand, those who are letting it all hang out usually making a drama for everyone to watch, don't really know what is truly behind those emotions, while being too busy feeling sorry for themselves in their privileged status of someone too precious and delicate.
+For, those who are letting it all hang out usually making a melodrama for everyone to watch, don't really know what is truly behind those emotions, while being too busy feeling sorry for themselves in their privileged status of someone too precious and delicate.

 All those bad emotions are bound to subside once that we give them our full attention with an intent to fix the source of them.
 Moping around and just passively wallowing in our misery will prolong them---with no outside help being effective, except for a superficial satisfaction of getting their pampering and comforting attention.